MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement/New-MgDeviceManagementMicrosoftTunnelSite.md

 ### -MicrosoftTunnelServers
-A list of MicrosoftTunnelServers that are registered to this MicrosoftTunnelSite To construct, please use Get-Help -Online and see NOTES section for MICROSOFTTUNNELSERVERS properties and create a hash table.
+A list of MicrosoftTunnelServers that are registered to this MicrosoftTunnelSite To construct, see NOTES section for MICROSOFTTUNNELSERVERS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphMicrosoftTunnelServer[]